jlederer1/gnn_playground/README.md

 # GNN-Playground

 This is a **hands-on sandbox** for experimenting with Graph Neural Networks (GNNs) on tiny cpu-friendly datasets.
-You can customize architecture and training hyperparameters in a single YAML file and then compare two models side-by-side.
+You can customize architecture and training hyperparameters in a single YAML file.
 The repository provides you with 3 alternative to proceed:

 - **Jupyter Notebook** (`notebooks/playground.ipynb`)